To life’s thread: Embodiment, infrastructure, and remembrance

 Nava Messas-Waxman | Shannon Garden-Smith | Angel Callander

 "What emerges from a materialist, historically conscious worldview is a certain perspective on the ways in which Western progress narratives tend to pave over various other systems of knowledge and societal organization—often literally—in favour of individualism and its discontents.
 Across several visits with artists, farmers, and Indigenous community members in Costa Rica, topics of infrastructure, systems, and subsistence architectures continuously surfaced as cornerstones of discussion, undergirding much of our observations.
 Artist and activist Raquel Bolaños highlighted how she has been able to connect art-making with a larger resistance project against corporate dam-building to harness Costa Rica’s fresh water supply for energy production.
 Cocoa farmer Marvin spoke similarly about his work as a way of resisting the domineering structures of corporate farming, teaching others in a growing longevity effort.
-Visiting the Brunca community and witnessing their economic subsistence through textile production and mask-making, as well as the performance of the Cájc Chí theatre group, provided an example of transmitting cultural memory to survive amidst a
+Visiting the Brunca community and witnessing their economic subsistence through textile production and mask-making, as well as the performance of the Cájc Chí theatre group, provided an example of transmitting cultural memory to survive amidst a long-established colonial structure that has tried to prevent this.
+In essence, these three experiences resonate with broader discourses on resisting capitalist powers and their ingrained infrastructures, as well as the many strategies there are for doing so."

 Reading Cecilia, Spindle spinning